isomerpages/moe-cantonmentpri/_our-curriculum/Applied Learning Programme.md

 <figure>
 <img src="/images/alp7.png">
-<figcaption> Examples of our students’ submissions for the Sony Creative Science Award-Students think and explore how a closed circuit is formed through their toy/ product making project </figcaption>
+<figcaption> Examples of our students’ submissions for the Sony Creative Science Award-Students think <br> and explore how a closed circuit is formed through their toy/ product making project </figcaption>
 </figure>